bjrasmussen-jpg/pavilion-x2-12b-pd-patch-f24/README.md

 > Experimental repair and interoperability research for one exact device
 > configuration.
 It can permanently brick the device.
+> It was figured out completely by OpenAI GPT 5.6 Ultra.

 This project documents a narrowly scoped external-SPI patch that lets the EC keep the charging gate enabled after a non-HP USB-C PD source is identified.